 India's cultural context suggests that student volunteering may be influenced by a constellation of factors.
 However, scholars have not examined student volunteering in India.
 Addressing this, we examine motivations to volunteer in a sample of 596 Indian college students.
 A majority of students volunteered.
 Three types of volunteering emerged: formal volunteering in non-profit agencies, informal volunteering outside these agencies, and hybrid volunteering consisting of volunteering informally in non-profit agencies.
 Structural and individual-level factors influenced volunteering.
-Altruism was associated with volunteering in all three sectors but did not influence volunteering frequency.
-Parents, friends, and the internet were salient sources of information that encouraged volunteering.
+Altruism was associated with volunteering in all three sectors but did not influence volunteering.
 Two instrumental pathways of volunteering emerged: poor- and upper-class students volunteered to secure educational opportunities, while middle-class students volunteered to secure employment.
 Institutional opportunities to volunteer in religious settings and as mentors facilitated volunteering, while mandated volunteering in educational institutions, decreased engagement in it later.